ADGEfficiency/course-starter-python/neuapp/chapters/datetimes/chapter1.md

 ## Motivations

-Working with dates, times, datetimes and timestamps is part of the work of any data professional - we all need to timestamp something sometime!
+Working with dates, times, datetimes and timestamps is part of the work of any data professional - we all need to timestamp something sometime.

-Datetimes are challenging because so many things are arbitrary - where timezones are, if daylight saving applies or not - all these things are conventions that you just need to get used to.
+Datetimes are challenging because so many things are arbitrary - where timezones are, if daylight saving applies or not - all these things are conventions that are arbitrary but consistent.

-Working with datetimes requires gaining a certain amount of *boilerplate* knowledge (such as that the format code for year is `%Y` or what ISO 8601 is).
+Working with datetimes requires gaining a certain amount of *boilerplate knowledge*, such:

+- such as that the format code for year is `%Y`,
+- what ISO861 is,
+- what `strptime` and `strftime` do.

 Hence a course on datetimes ^^